Theatre (THE)

 Prerequisite: THE 101 or THE 191.

-This course is an introduction to theatre in London.
-Students learn about London's rich theatrical history, attend performances of professional productions, and discuss them in their critical and cultural context.
-This course is offered as part of the Department of Theatre's study abroad program in London.
+This course introduces theatre and performance in London.
+Students learn about London's performing arts history and culture, attend performances of professional productions, and discuss them in their critical and cultural contexts.
+PA-4C.
 CAS-B-LIT.

 THE 400.
 Advanced Production and Performance Practicum.
 (2; maximum 4)